lifesavers/calendar/README.md

 Let's Put the Gregorian, Julian Calendar in the Grave this Year
 =======================================================================================

-##mod12(365)=5 or mod13(365)=1?##
+##Only an [idiotes][diccionario] would base their Solar Calendar off mod 12##

+mod12(365)=5 or mod13(365)=1?
 Only an idiotes would base their Solar Calendar off mod 12, when they could mod 13 it instead.
 Mod 13 Yields Remainder 1; Mod 12 Yields Remainder 5.
 On the lifesaver labs Calendar, the 20th of every month, for the rest of time, will be the equivalent of a Friday.
 We won't call it "Friday", but it will always be a Friday.

 ![lifesaver labs, pax-mod Calendar](https://github.com/lifesavers/calendar/blob/master/webassets/KohlbergLL36PaxMCalendar.png?raw=true)